jeromeof/PlexPlayerService/PlexService/readme.md

 This is the main logic of this project and it implements the necessary endpoints and other integrations required to look like a plex player device on a home network.
-Since it uses the RestServer each 'endpoint' is implemented as a Contrller in the contollersfolder.
+Since it uses the RestServer each 'endpoint' is implemented as a Contrller in the contollers folder.

 These Controllers
 typically a Get controller which will read http parameters from the request